 As a brilliant mind once said to me in regards to this: Washington was a moderately successful military administrator, but his key strength was that unlike so many in such a parallel position (taking into account the unique circumstances of the American revolution), he utilized the power and wisdom of his subordinate tacticians and listened to them, accomplishing what he could with what he was given.

 Yes, it is true that in private council and large forum he spoke very little and was sometimes described as a shy, reluctant leader.
 Quiet, humble leadership is a rare, honorable occurrence and some would argue that in comparison to the boisterous John Adams and tenacious Hamilton of his day, such brevity lent credence to his wisdom and his humility.
-To imply he was a puppet because of these strengths is absurd and shows a severe ignorance of history.
+To imply he was a puppet because of these strengths is absurd.

-I believe that all Americans should honor George Washington – as human and flawed as he was – because his leadership was beautiful and unique; a standard so noble that all American successors have fallen short.
+George Washington – as human and flawed as he was – demonstrated exceptional leadership and a standard so noble that all American successors have fallen short.
 Such leaders are an example of how gentleman shake off the shackles of tyranny and I hope our generation will be so collaborative and rife with reason.
-Because, we, as the American people, should worry over the over-inflated legacy of Washington – who sought to listen, observe and act on wiser counsel – but the Caesar that will seize it all if given the chance.
+Because, we, as the American people, should worry over the over-inflated legacy of Washington - who sought to listen, observe and act on wiser counsel - but the Caesar that will seize it all if given the chance.